Persuaded Search: Preliminary Analysis

-Suppose the principal proposes a period-$t$ contract $\langle p_t, \pi_t\rangle$ and the agent rejects.
-The agent's period-$t$ payoff would then be zero if he continues to search whereas his expected payoff would be $m_\varnothing$ if he consumes the good and ends the game.
-In contrast, if the agent accepts the contract and observes a signal realization $s_t\in S$, he would update his belief about the good's quality from his prior $F$ to a posterior $F_{s_t}^{\pi_t}$ using Bayes rule.
-The posterior mean would then be $\mathbb{E}_{F^{\pi_t}_{s_t}}[\theta]$, and the agent's period-$t$ payoff would be $-p_t$ if he continues to search whereas his expected payoff would be $\mathbb{E}_{F^{\pi_t}_{s_t}}[\theta]-p_t$ if he consumes the good and ends the game.
+Suppose the principal proposes a contract $\langle p, (\pi, S)\rangle$ in a given period and the agent rejects the contract.
+In this case, the agent's expected payoff within the period is zero if he continues his search and $m_\varnothing$ if he ends his search.
+In contrast, if the agent accepts the contract, he then observes a signal realization $s\in S$ and updates his belief about the good's quality from his prior $F$ to a posterior $F_s$ using Bayes rule.
+The posterior mean would then be $\mathbb{E}_{F_s}[\theta]$.
+In this case, the agent's expected payoff within the period is $-p$ if he continues his search and $\mathbb{E}_{F_s}[\theta]-p$ if he ends his search.

-Because $\pi_t$ impacts the agent's payoffs only through a good's expected quality, it suffices for our purposes to only consider the distribution over posterior means that is induced by the signal structure.
-From \cite{bla53} and \cite{rot70}, each signal structure $\pi$ induces a distribution over posterior means $G^\pi:\Theta\to[0,1]$ that is a mean-preserving contraction of $F$, i.e.,

-for all $x\in\Theta$ with equality at $x=\underline\theta$.
-For example, a fully informative signal structure induces the distribution $F$ while an uninformative signal structure induces the degenerate distribution $G^\varnothing$ given by
+Because the signal $(\pi, S)$ impacts the agent's payoffs only through a good's expected quality, it suffices for our purposes to consider the distribution over posterior means that is induced by the signal.
+For example, a fully informative signal induces the distribution $F$ while an uninformative signal induces the degenerate distribution $G^\varnothing$ given by